damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/4. Manufacturing/README.md

        - Process parameters of 3D printing
        - Process parameters of Laser cutting
        - Process parameters of CNC machines such as Lathe, Milling , etc.
-       - Process parameters of welding
+       - Process parameters of arc welding
     - Raw material
     - Manufacturing files (STL, svg or G-code, ...)
        - CAD files in an interchange format such as STL that is suitable for 3D priniting